parallelinc/ahead/docs/scope.md

 ## Product Intent

-Build an production-quality accounting platform that acts as the source of truth for bookkeeping, receipt collection, transaction categorization, vendor normalization, reconciliation, and book closing.
+Build a production-quality accounting platform that acts as the source of truth for bookkeeping, receipt collection, transaction categorization, vendor normalization, reconciliation, and book closing.

 The product is conceptually a focused custom version of Xero, but only for the workflows required to close books accurately and consistently.
 It should not attempt to become a full general-ledger, payroll, tax filing, inventory, or enterprise ERP system unless those capabilities are required for book closing.